abhisharma7/WiscKey/README.md

 WiscKey: Separating Keys from Values in SSD-conscious Storage
 Authors: Lanyue Lu, Thanumalayan Sankaranarayana Pillai, Andrea C. Arpaci-Dusseau, and Remzi H. Arpaci-Dusseau, University of Wisconsin—Madison

+Prof Song Jiang, University of Texas at Arlington.
+For guidance and also for providing the base code.